 While our family celebrations may have looked a little different last weekend, many of us like to reflect on our blessings this time of year.
 Here at Red Apple Reading, we are especially grateful for the many resources available to support children’s literacy.
 After all, the ability to read and write has a direct effect on our kiddos’ future success.
 Did you know one of the most important resources available to your child is you – their parent?
 You don’t have to be a teacher in order to meaningfully contribute to your child’s literary development.
 All it takes is a little time and effort.
 As our gift to you, we have some tips to help you get started!

 The summer season is quickly approaching, and for many of us that means our children will be home from school.
 While most people probably don’t think about making a summer plan (after all, the summer season is about taking a break from our normal routine), you don’t want to get to the third day of summer vacation with a kiddo complaining of boredom and not be prepared.
 Red Apple Reading has a 5 item list that will ensure you and your kiddos are ready for a successful summer season.

 We all know how nice it is to have a space of our own – even if it is a small corner of a room.
-My husband remembers creating a space in the back of his closet as a little boy where he could go and be alone.
-He even brought a lamp into his nook so he could read books!
 Kids need quiet time alone just like us adults.
 It’s important for children to have a space where they can reflect, daydream, rest, and of course, read!
 Perhaps you would like to create a special place for your little one, but don't know where to begin.
 Look no further - Red Apple Reading has 4 sure-fire characteristics of a perfect reading nook for your child!